LostAndDead/Meta-Quest-Forensics-Documentation/docs/extraction/mtp.md

 ![The Meta Quest 3 shows as a storage device on the computer.](/img/docs/quest_on_pc.png)
 <figcaption>*The Meta Quest 3 shows as a storage device on the computer.*</figcaption>

-## Forensicly Collecting This Data
+## Forensically Collecting This Data

 As this guide is aimed at hobbyists as well as professionals, we will cover how to collect this data using 2 different methods.
 The first method will be using just the file explorer and the second method will be using a forensic tool often used in the industry called Magnet AXIOM[^3].